 THE INCOMPETENT ONE

 Also on behalf of the President, we can’t friggin wait until these smug liberal assholes lose their health insurance.
 It’s gonna be … amazing.
+No more handouts for anyone.
+No more liberal elites selling us on “doctors,” on “scientists,” on millionaire crooks.
+Buy your drugs from a veterinary supply store as God intended.
+Hang yourself nobly by your own bootstraps when your time comes.
+That is the America this administration supports.
 Thank you.

 WOMAN 1